 Our play therapy program is innovative because it offers therapists and counselors a way to communicate with patients who may have a hard time verbalizing their thoughts and feelings.
 As a mental health professional, you know how true this can be, especially in a case of trauma or abuse.
 Play therapy can also be effectively applied with some teenagers and adults to promote healing, optimize learning and enhance relationships.

-Having a play therapy license communicates a higher level of excellence, gives you a niche, and allows you to stand out in a sea of counselors and therapists.
+Having a play therapy credential communicates a higher level of excellence, gives you a niche, and allows you to stand out in a sea of counselors and therapists.
 It shows that you really do promote children and their unique needs.

-Who is a play therapy license for?
+Who is a play therapy credential for?

-Whether you are a licensed social worker (LCSW), a licensed marriage and family therapist (LMFT), or a licensed professional clinical counselor (LPCC), having a play therapy license will really open up a whole new way to connect with your patients and clients and offers a niche that is quickly and easily recognized by parents and educators looking to refer parents to you.
+Whether you are a licensed social worker (LCSW), a licensed marriage and family therapist (LMFT), or a licensed professional clinical counselor (LPCC), having a play therapy credential will really open up a whole new way to connect with your patients and clients and offers a niche that is quickly and easily recognized by parents and educators looking to refer parents to you.

 Academy for Play Therapy Training is passionate about mental health professionals who are dedicated to healing wounded children, teens, adults, couples and families.
 We are committed to supporting you so that you can fully support the needs of those you serve.